 Halloween: A Horror Story

-Usually, the day after Halloween falls on a school day, and for teachers it’s one of the most dreaded of the year.
-It’s right up there with testing week.
+Usually, the day after Halloween falls on a school day, and for teachers it’s the most dreaded of the year - right up there with testing week.

-On November 1, the kids drag into school with their blood-sugar levels bobbing like yoyos.
-They oscillate between sleep deprived zombies and hyperactive chihuahuas.
-What should be a normal and productive Thursday morning classroom is, as one teacher noted, “scarier than Halloween”.
+On November 1, the kids drag into school with their blood-sugar levels bobbing like yo-yos.
+Oscillating between sleep deprived zombies and hyperactive chihuahuas, what should be a normal and productive Thursday morning classroom is completely lost.
+It’s “scarier than Halloween”.
+But there are still real life ideas to be learned: capitalism and the black market.
 Chocolate is smuggled across school boundaries in bags and backpacks.
 Candy-contraband is passed behind teacher’s backs and dealt to friends at recess.
-An economic marketplace has sprung up overnight.
+Overnight an economic upheaval has taken redefined school.
 The lunchroom is akin to the wall-street trading floor circa 1980; “I have two Hershey’s with almonds.
-Looking for gum.”
+Looking for a two-week supply of grape bubble gum.”
 They trade for purer forms of sugar; “pixie sticks? pixie sticks, anyone?”.

-Heck, I’m not a spoil-sport.
-I don’t want to abolish Halloween.
-It’s one of my favorite holidays.
 When I was a boy we would use our candy as chips in low-stakes games of poker: Seven card draw with aces, 2s, 4s, one-eyed jacks, black 10s and diamond 7s as wildcards.
 “I’ll see your mini-box of candy corn and raise you a red lollipop.”
-“Does 5 of a kind beat 3 pairs?”
+“Does 7 of a kind beat 5 pairs?”
 We had no idea what we were doing.
 But we loved piling on the kid vices: sugar, caffeine, games of chance and a late bedtime.
 It was fun!

 The problem here is not a once-a-year sugar and chocolate feeding frenzy.
 The problem is the next morning.
-Zombies and chihuahua just aren’t very good at learning long division.
+Zombies and chihuahua just aren’t very good at learning.